Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Washington State Stats and Trends

-- The Cougars have been underdogs by 1.5 points or more four times this season and are 3-1 ATS in those matchups.
+- So far this season, the Cougars have been installed as underdogs by a 1.5-point margin or more four times and are 3-1 ATS in those contests.

-- Washington State's games this season have gone over the total in one out of six opportunities (16.7%).
+- Washington State's games this year have hit the over one time in six opportunities (16.7%).

-- Washington State is 1-1 against the spread and 2-0 overall in games when it records more than 27 points.
+- When Washington State scores more than 27.0 points, it is 1-1 against the spread and 2-0 overall.

-- When Washington State churns out over 408.2 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Washington State piles up over 408.2 yards, the team is 1-1 against the spread and 2-0 overall.

-- This season the Cougars have turned the ball over 12 times, seven more than the Cardinal's takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.